ceejbot/economics-of-package-management/slides.md

 ^ Policies for managing that list are controlled by a single company, not by the Javascript community.
 What gets a package removed?
 How are disputes among people using package names resolved?
 This is a controversial topic!
 Remember left-pad?

 ^ That was an incident where a package that was a dependency of a dependency of babel vanished from the registry suddenly, breaking every CI build that depended on installing babel.
 Why did left-pad suddenly vanish?
 Buy me a drink and I'll tell you!
 But the unpublication policy didn't exist before this incident, because it didn't occur to npm to think about this use case.
-They won't act to change policies until pushed to change them.
+They have not acted pro-actively to deal with problems until pushed to change.

 ---